 - 1. The student does not feel well enough to participate in usual activities, and exhibits signs of extreme fatigue, unexplained irritability or persistent crying. - 2.
 The student requires more care than the school staff is able to provide without negatively impacting the health and safety of other students. - 3.
 The student is not vaccinated due to medical or religious reasons and there is an outbreak in the school. - 4.
-The student has an illness that requires them to stay home and/or their Health Care Provider has provided a written return to school letter with a return date.
+The student has an illness that requires them to stay home and/or their Health Care Provider has written they must remain home for a certain amount of time due to illness.